-Indicators Moon Intornatation Indicators - Interpretation 1.
+Indicators Mean Interpretation 1.
 Once the case is identified as within the purview of the VJS Law, the complainant is instructed to pay the filing fee 4.00 Well and given an OR.
 Implemented 2.
 If mediation fails within 15 days, a conciliation panel of three (3) members, chosen by agreement of the parties 4.00 Well from the members of the VJC is being constituted.
 4.00 Implemented 3.
 During mediation, the Chairman instructs the Secretary to record all the proceedings and once an amicable 3.98 Well settlement is reached, both of the parties are instructed to sign the settlement agreement.
-5.90 Implemented 2.07 Well 4.
+3.90 Implemented 4.
+The Chairman halps the two disputing parties find ways to resolving their conflicts amigably within 15 days 3.97 Well 4.
 The Chairman helps the two disputing parties find ways to resolving their conflicts amicably within 15 days.
 3.97 Implemented 5.
-Within the next working day from the date of the receipt of the 2.05 Well the complaint, summons are sent to the respondent/s and the notice of hearing to the complainant 3.95 Implemented 6.
-Once organized, the Conciliators thereafter conciliate and hear the parties, simplify issues, and explore all NY 11 possibilities for amicable settlement within 15 days, extendible at the discretion of the Conciliators for another 15 3.90 Well days, in clearly meritorious cases.
-Implemented 7.
+Within the next working day from the date of the receipt of the 3.95 Well the complaint, summons are sent to the respondent/s and the notice of hearing to the complainant Implemented 6.
+Once organized, the Conciliators thereafter conciliate and hear the parties, simplify issues, and explore all Well possibilities for amicable settlement within 15 days, extendible at the discretion of the Conciliators for another 15 3.90 Implemented days, in clearly meritorious cases. mplemented 7.
 During conciliation, the Secretary records all the proceedings and once an amicable settlement is reached, both are 3.87 Well instructed to sign the settlement agreement.
-Implemented 8.
-The Village Chairman entertains all complaints, either written or oral properly and allots time with the complaina Well to discuss and analyze the case, whether it is covered under the VJS law or not.
-3.85 Implemented 9.
-In cases when either the complainant or respondent fails to attend any of the mediation/conciliation proceedings, • the concerned individual is directed to explain before the VJC Chairperson or the Conciliators Chairperson the 3.38 Fairly reason/s for his/her non-appearance.
-5.50 Implemented 10.
+3.67 Implemented 8.
+The Village Chairman entertains all complaints, either written or oral properly and allots time with the complainant 3.85 Well to discuss and analyze the case, whether it is covered under the VJS law or not.
+3.63 Implemented 9.
+In cases when either the complainant or respondent fails to attend any of the mediation/conciliation proceedings, Fairly the concerned individual is directed to explain before the VJC Chairperson or the Conciliators Chairperson the 3.38 • reason/s for his/her non-appearance.
+Implemented 10.
 If conciliation still fails within a given period, the Conciliators issue the Certificate to File Action in favor of the 3.25 Fairly complainant and the complaint will be lodged at the Local Trial Court.
-Implemented 2.00 Well Average Weighted Mean 3.82 Implemented well-implemented.
-Table 2 illustrates that two indicators ("Once the case is identified as within the purview of the VJS Law, the complainant is instructed to pay the filing fee and given an official receipt" and "If mediation fails within 15 days, a conciliation panel of three members, chosen by agreement of the parties from the members of the VJC is being constituted") received the highest weighted mean of International Journal of Advanced Multidisciplinary Research and Studies
+Implemented Avorage Weighted Moon Well Average Weighted Mean 3.82 Implemented procedures, the average weighted mean is 3.82, indicating that the settlement procedures among selected Village Justice Committees of the Province of Southern Leyte are well-implemented.
+Table 2 illustrates that two indicators

 Note: Weighted Mean Verbal Interpretation

-3-26 - 4.00 = Well Implemented
+3-26-4.00 = Well Implemented

 2.51 - 3.25 = Fairly Implemented

 1.76 - 2.50 = Somewhat Implemented

 1.00 - 1.75 = Poorly Implemented